Sensory User's Manual

 Combinations of basic tastes, along with the accompanying various

 aromas, account for different flavors.
-Taste compounds have smaller
+Taste compounds are generally smaller

 molecules than those of odors and, unlike odors, must be water-soluble (hydrophilic) to cause sensation.